 Each level has a textbook, a workbook, an audio CD, and flashcards.
 The audio CD has pronunciations of letters, words, sentences, and grammar paradigms.
 The flashcard set for each level presents new vocabulary for practice.

-Years I and II both also have a set of tests plus a teacher key that has student workbook pages with overprinted answers.
+Both Years I and II also have a set of tests plus a teacher key that has student workbook pages with overprinted answers.
 Tests keys are at the back of the teacher keys.
-Year III has an answer key for the student workbook at the back of the text, but there are no tests for Year III.
+Year III has an answer key for the student workbook at the back of the book, but there are no tests for Year III.

 Elementary Greek seems very manageable because it presents lesson material in small pieces, with continual reinforcement and review.
 Daily lessons are laid out with clear instructions, so the courses are easy to use.
 Students who have already studied Latin will find it easier to tackle these courses since they will have already grasped the principles of inflected languages.
 Nevertheless, no prior study of either Latin or Greek is required for either the teacher or the student.